Mileage: 3.6+ miles RT

 Elevation Gain/Highest: 250/256ft

-Map: NPS or USGS Coupeville, my GAIA
+Map: NPS or USGS Coupeville

 Favorite Eats After Hike: Front Street Grill, 3 Sister Market, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.